neondatabase/postgres-sample-dbs/README.md

 CREATE DATABASE [dbname];
 ```

-Alternatively, if you are using [Neon Postgres](https://neon.tech/), you can create a database from the [Neon console](https://console.neon.tech/).
+If you are using [Neon Postgres](https://neon.tech/), you can create a database from the [Neon console](https://console.neon.tech/).
 See [Create a database](https://neon.tech/docs/manage/databases#create-a-database) for instructions.

 ### Load data

-The following sections describe how to load data using either the [psql](https://www.postgresql.org/docs/current/app-psql.html) client or [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html).
+The following sections describe how to load data using either [psql](https://www.postgresql.org/docs/current/app-psql.html) or [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html).

 - [Chinook database](#chinook-database)
 - [Employees database](#employees-database)